 Conclusion

-So, as we’ve seen, the question of whether a shrimp tank needsOpens in a new tab. a filter can have different answers.
+So, as we’ve seen, the question of whether a shrimp tank needs a filter can have different answers.
 It largely depends on your ability to maintain water quality and ensure an environment that supports the growth of beneficial bacteria, necessary for neutralizing harmful chemicals.
 With careful consideration and regular maintenance, both options – using a filter or going without – can lead to a thriving shrimp tank.

 Happy no filter shrimp tanks!!